Teri Payal Mere Geet

-Teri Payal Mere Geet is a Hindi movie produced by Prem Lalwani, starring Govinda and Meenakshi Sheshadri.
-The movie was directed by Rehman Naushad and was released in 1993.
+Teri Payal Mere Geet is a 1993 Hindi movie produced by Prem Lalwani, starring Govinda and Meenakshi Sheshadri.
+The movie was directed by Rehman Naushad.

 Story

 It's a love story about Premee (Govinda) and Laila Jaan (Meenakshi Sheshadri).
 Premi loves Laila Jaan and one day he finds out that she works at a brothel.
 Later Premi finds out that Laila Jaan was an ordinary dancer and he tries to win her back.
 He kisses her and she slaps him.
 He then abducts her and they fall in love.